tkopadze2004/Fakeflix/README.md

 3. **Movie Browsing**:

-   - The browse page includes a navbar with a logout icon, a banner, and a horizontally scrolling movie carousel.
+   - The browse page includes a navbar with a logout icon, a banner, and a horizontally scrolling movie carousels.
    - Users can scroll through movie items using interactive buttons and view details by clicking on an item.

 4. **Movie Details**: